ShizukaDonaghue/happy-beans/TESTING.md

 * **Positioning of Remember Me Box**

   ***Issue:***
-  The "Remember Me" box in Log In page was initially horizontally centralised with the rest of the contents.
+  The "Remember Me" box on Log In page was initially horizontally centralised with the rest of the contents.
-  During the manual testing on iPhone 11, it was noted that the box was positioned to the left, although this was not the case in Chrome Developer.
+  During the manual testing on iPhone 11, it was noted that the box was positioned to the left, although this was not the case in Chrome Dev Tools.
   It appeared the issue resulted from how Apple Safari rendered the codes.

     <img src="docs/images/testing/remember-me-box-before-fix.jpeg" width=300>